allegro/blog/_posts/2021-09-06-How-to-turn-on-TypeScript-strict-mode-in-specific-files.md

 ## Introducing typescript-strict-plugin

 [typescript-strict-plugin](https://github.com/allegro/typescript-strict-plugin) eliminates all the above problems by allowing you to specify exactly what files you want to be strictly checked.
 By default, the plugin will check all files with strict mode - that's step one.
-If you have any files that are not strict compliant you can simply put a single comment at the top of the file and our plugin will make typescript not check it with strict mode.
 Now every member of your team will have strict errors shown to them in the editor of their choosing (yes, this plugin works with webstorm, vscode, vim, and more).
+But if you have any files that are not strict compliant you can simply put a single comment at the top of the file and our plugin will make typescript not check it with strict mode.

 If you are now thinking something like "Hmmm... does it mean that I will have to put this comment in every file is not TS strict compliant"?
 The answer is yes - be we've automated it.
 Plugin package does export command line tool that adds this comment to every file with strict